 So the Baron, after going mad on the journey, creates the Maelstrom, a threatening chaotic force.
 This turns against him and drags him into the source of imagination, where he presumably was absorbed.
 The source turns dark and is eventually plugged up with the remains of their ship, exploding the planet into fragments.

 The remaining crew eventually call upon the help of every available person in the Universe to help ward off the Maelstrom's dark minions, the Stromlings.

-In August 2011, the game partially became free-to-play (the first two zones were free for all, with the rest only available to subscribers), but the change apparently failed to attract sufficient amounts of new subscribers, so LEGO ended LEGO Universe on January 31, 2012.
+In August 2011, the game partially became free-to-play (the first two zones were free for all, with the rest only available to subscribers), but the change apparently failed to attract sufficient amounts of new subscribers, so LEGO ended the game on January 31, 2012.